dd86k/ddcput/README.md

 ddcputester is a micro-processor testing utility that can:
  - Measure user-code instruction throughput/latency.

-NOTICE: Fixes are being prepared for consistent results, and is not ready for use.

 ## OPERATING SYSTEM SUPPORT

 | Platform (ABI) / ISA | x86 | AMD64 |